felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/highlight-star-quotes.png" position="center" caption="" >}}

-Psst, I have created [a free book version of my Star Quotes](/star-quotes) if you are interested.
+Psst, I have created [a free book version of all my Star Quotes](/star-quotes) if you are interested.

-## Step 4: Write about your opinion of the book
+### Step 4: Write about your opinion of the book

 This might seem like overkill to most, but I wouldn't even think of skipping this step.
 Once I'm done with a book, I want to formulate my